The A, AAAA, and CNAME resource records

 Addressing a website with or without www

-In general, administrators configure a web server to serve websites with and without the www.
+Generally, administrators configure a web server to serve websites with and without the www.
 This setup needs a CNAME record in the zone file for the web service.
-To achieve this goal, first, you need to add a host (A) record for the domain name and then you need to configure the www as the alias name for the domain name.
+To achieve this goal, add a host (A) record for the domain name and then configure the www as the alias name for that domain name.

 Let's understand this through our example.
 In our example, the domain name is example.com.
-It hosts a website that we want to access by using both names: www.example.com and example.com.
+It hosts a website we want to access using both names: www.example.com and example.com.

 The following image shows how to add both records.